Cross-Domain Few-Shot Classification via Inter-Source Stylization: Methodology

-\textbf{Cross-Domain consistency learning.} In the cross-domain consistency learning, both $\mathcal{D}^{sl}$ and the pseudo-labeled samples $\mathcal{D}^{al}$ are input into the encoding model \textit{M}, followed by a classifier. \textit{M} encodes these two samples to two features $f^{sl}$ = \textit{M}($\mathcal{D}^{sl}$) and $f^{al}$ = \textit{M}($\mathcal{D}^{al}$), and they are recognized through the classifier.
-The objective loss function is the cross entropy (CE) loss with batch spectral regularization (BSR), which regularizes the singular values of the feature matrix in a batch.
-It can be referred as:
+The objective of the cross-domain distillated consistency learning is to encode both $\mathcal{D}_{sl}$ and the pseudo-labelled samples $\mathcal{D}_{al}$ into features $f_{sl}$ and $f_{al}$ using the student encoding model \textit{M}.
+These features are then fed into a classifier to obtain the corresponding predictions.
+The prediction of $f_{sl}$ is indicated to \textit{$P_{M}$}.
+Besides, $f_{sl}$ also is input into \textit{$E_{A}$} and \textit{$C_{A}$} to obtain the corresponding prediction \textit{$P_{A}$}.
+The knowledge distillation is performed by minimizing the KL divergence between \textit{$P_{M}$} and \textit{$P_{A}$} through the KL loss $l_{kd}$.
+Additionally, the overall objective loss function includes two CE loss with batch spectral regularization (BSR) $l_{bsr}$ (includes $l_{sl}$ and $l_{al}$ for $\mathcal{D}_{sl}$ and $\mathcal{D}_{al}$, respectively), which regularizes the singular values of the feature matrix in a batch.
+The objective function can be referred as: